Normal Equation

 For an m×nm \times n matrix AA and a vector bRmb \in \mathbb{R}^m, the linear system Ax=bAx = b is to find the optimal solution xRnx \in \mathbb{R}^n.

 In this case, AA maps the lower dimension to the higher dimension.
-For example, when m=3m = 3 and n=2n = 2, there may be a point bb in the objective space which AxAx cannot cover.
+For example, when m=3m = 3 and n=2n = 2, there may be a point bb in the objective space that AxAx cannot completely cover.

 ToHigher

 So, the linear system Ax=bAx = b cannot be solved exactly.
-However, we can still find the point which is closest to bb.
+However, finding the point closest to bb might be a good approximation.
 Let y=Axy = Ax be the closest point to bb.

 PointOverPlane

-When yy is closest to bb, the vector by=bAxb - y = b - Ax is perpendicular to the normal of hyperplane ImAIm A. Suppose that e1,,ene_1, \cdots, e_n are the standard basis in the original space.
-Then Ae1,,AenAe_1, \cdots, Ae_n consist of the basis of the objective space.
-In other words, each column vector of AA consists of the hyperplane ImAIm A, which means it is perpendicular to bAxb - Ax.
-Therefore, At(bAx)=0A^t (b - Ax) = 0, it yields the normal equation.
-Accordingly, the normal equation estimates the optimal solution of Ax=bAx = b even though the exact solution cannot be found.
+When yy is closest to bb, the vector by=bAxb - y = b - Ax is parallel to the normal of the hyperplane ImAIm A. Besides, Ae1,,AenAe_1, \cdots, Ae_n are the basis of ImAIm A where e1,,ene_1, \cdots, e_n are the standard basis of the original space.
+In other words, it implies that column vectors of AA are the basis of ImAIm A, which means they are all perpendicular to bAxb - Ax.
+Therefore, At(bAx)=0A^t (b - Ax) = \mathbf{0}, and it yields the normal equation.
+Accordingly, the normal equation estimates the optimal solution of Ax=bAx = b even though there exists no the exact solution.

 Idempotent